How to keep your private email account secure

 Go to the Home (or click on Mailfence logo) within your Mailfence account and check the details under Account in the right column

-If you notice unknown last connection details, then take it as a red flag and immediately change your password.
+If you notice unknown last connection details,in this case take it as a red flag and immediately change your password.
 Also, review your alternate email addresses, make sure they are still accessible/or has not been compromised, and level-up their security – as they will be used to reset your account’s password.

 4. Beware of Social Engineering !

 Social engineering is the most common attack vector that cyber-criminals use today.
-Never enter your password after following a link in an email message/attachment from an untrusted site and always go directly to https://www.mailfence.com or https://mailfence.com/pocket/.
+Never enter your password after following a link in an email message/attachment from an untrusted site.
+Always go directly to https://www.mailfence.com or https://mailfence.com/pocket/.
 Also, think twice before clicking on suspicious links from external websites (more details).

 5. Check for viruses and keep your machine up-to-date with all the security updates

 Check manually or run a scan on your computer with a trusted anti-virus software & remove any detected suspicious applications or programs.
-Make sure to catch up with all the security updates (both for your OS and the programs being installed on top of it).
+On the other hand make sure to catch up with all the security updates (both for your OS and the programs being installed on top of it).